MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/join-meeting-mobile.md

 ms.reviewer: v-bholmes
 ---

-# Join a meeting from the Dynamics 365 Remote Assist mobile
+# Join a meeting from Dynamics 365 Remote Assist mobile

 A Microsoft Teams meeting is a meeting scheduled using Teams, involving any number of participants.
 Meetings are useful for maintenance and repairs that are scheduled in advance.
 It's also useful for inspections and other recurring scenarios.